 Every cardiac program runs its own surgeon cards, pump protocols, positioning, and draping preferences, so plan on your first week involving a lot of questions.
 That’s normal, even for seasoned CVOR travelers, and the team will warm up fast once they see you can hold your own in a complex case.
 Get your credentials, ACLS, and any facility-specific paperwork squared away before your start date so you’re cleared to scrub on day one.

 On the logistics side, decide early which hub fits you, because Charlotte and the Raleigh-Durham Triangle have different vibes and commute patterns, and the drive between them is a couple of hours.
 Research neighborhoods near your facility, since housing costs and commute times vary by area, and the more affordable metros can save you real money over 13 weeks.
-Look into short-term furnished rentals or extended-stay options that work with a 13-week schedule, and lean on your recruiter for trusted housing resources in the market you’re headed to.
-A little prep up front makes that first week a whole lot smoother.
+Short-term furnished rentals and extended-stay options tend to match a 13-week schedule best, and your recruiter can point you toward trusted housing resources in the market you’re headed to.
+Front-load the prep and the first week takes care of itself.

 FAQs: CVOR Travel Nurse Jobs in North Carolina